jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

 > - Even Pennsylvanian James Wilson, a signer of both the Declaration of
 >   Independence and the Constitution, and one of the more democratic of
->   the founding fathers, described suffrage as a “darling privilege of
+>   the founding fathers, described suffrage as a “*darling privilege of
->   free men” that could and should be “extended as far as
+>   free men*” that could and should be “extended as far as
 >   considerations of safety and order will permit.”

+## James Wilson

+- “*A momentous question now occurs—who shall be entitled to suffrage?
+  This **darling privilege of freemen** should certainly be extended as far as considerations of safety and order will possibly admit.
+The correct theory and the true principles of liberty require, that every citizen, whose circumstances do not render him necessarily dependent on the will of another, should possess a vote in electing those, by whose conduct his property, his reputation, his liberty, and his life, may be all most materially affected.*”

+## Pennsylvania Suffrage at the founding

+- “*‘In the constitution of Pennsylvania, the great principle, which animates and governs this subject, is secured by an explicit declaration, that “elections shall be free and equal.”
+This is enumerated among the great points, which are “excepted out of the general powers of government, and shall for ever remain inviolate.”
+  The practical operation of this great and inviolable principle is thus specified and directed: “In elections by the citizens, every freeman of the age of twenty one years, having resided in the state two years next before the election, and within that time paid a state or county tax, which shall have been assessed at least six months before the election, shall enjoy the rights of an elector.’*”

 ## Earning the privilege